Frozen pipes can cause moderate to severe water damage.

 Are there government rebates?

 Yes.
 Konkle will offer equipment that qualifies for the Rebate.
 It gets better!
-We will double the rebate* AND we file the Rebate Claim on your behalf, so there are no complicated forms to fill out. *Limited time, ask your rep.
+We will file the Rebate Claim on your behalf, so there are no complicated forms to fill out.
+You just wait for the cheque!